 The application of decision support systems in business organizations.
 User interfaces, model construction, decision and executive support system design and development, artificial intelligence in decision support and group decision support systems will be studied.
 Students will analyze, design and implement a decision support system using current development tools.
-Prerequisites: Major in Business Administration, Accounting, or Master of Accountancy AND (BSAD 443 or ACCT 368).
+Prerequisites: BSAD 157 with a minimum grade of C, or BSAD 357, or ACCT 367.